alpersarikaya/grugbm/README.md

 # GRU-GBM

-Each of "GRUGBM_UNSWNB15***" files produce specific result according to proposed/compared method.
+Each of "GRUGBM_UNSWNB15***" files produceS specific result according to proposed/compared method.

 Before running each notebook, training and testing csv file should be extracted.